 Following precautions should be taken during manual charging of fireside additive

-1) Keep the Damper opening at minimum level during application.
+1) Keep the Damper opening at a minimum level during application.

 2) Use soot blowing facility after chemical application.

-3) If Force Draft is experienced put off the fan during dosing of chemical.
+3) If Force Draft is experienced put off the fan during the dosing of chemicals.